-We have audited the accompanying financial report of Collingwood Football Club Limited (the Company), which comprises the consolidated statement of financial position as at 31 October 2012, and consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year ended on that date, notes 1 to 19 comprising a summary of significant accounting policies and other explanatory information and the directors' declaration of the Group comprising the company and the entities it controlled at the year's end or from time to time during the financial year.
+We have audited the accompanying financial report of Collingwood Football Club Limited (the company), which comprises the consolidated statement of financial position as at 31 October 2013, the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the directors' declaration for Collingwood Football Club Group (the consolidated entity).
+The consolidated entity comprises the company and the entities it controlled at year's end or from time to time during the financial year.